akira-io/hunter/docs/04-hunts.md

 **Hunts** are the core content type in Hunter - posts where developers share their thoughts, projects, code snippets, devlogs, and ideas.
 Think of them as tweets/posts specifically designed for the developer community.

+All hunt content supports **Markdown formatting** for rich text, code snippets, and structured content.
+See the [Markdown Editor documentation](./16-markdown-editor.md) for details on formatting options.

 ## Hunt Model

 ```php